 B.A.
 University of Notre Dame; M.Phil.
 University of Cambridge; J.D.
 Harvard Law School

-Jennie Lichter has wide-ranging legal and policy experience in the public, private, and nonprofit sectors, including at the highest levels of the federal government.
-She recently served in the White House as a Deputy Assistant to the President and Deputy Director of the White House Domestic Policy Council (DPC).
-In that role she supervised DPC’s broad policy portfolio across the federal government including the Departments of Education, Labor, Health & Human Services, Justice, Housing & Urban Development, and Interior, and led DPC’s work on regulatory and administrative state reform.
-Ms. Lichter also led efforts across the White House and the federal government to protect the rights of faith-based institutions and religious believers, encourage faith-based partnerships, and defend the dignity of life.
+Jennie Bradley Lichter has wide-ranging legal and policy experience in the public, private, and nonprofit sectors, including at the highest levels of the federal government.
+She served in the White House as a Deputy Assistant to the President and Deputy Director of the White House Domestic Policy Council (DPC) where she supervised rulemaking and policy efforts implicating the Departments of Education, Labor, Health & Human Services, Justice, Housing & Urban Development, and Interior, and led DPC’s work on regulatory and administrative state reform.
+Ms. Lichter also led efforts across the federal government to protect religious liberty, encourage faith-based partnerships, and defend the dignity of life.
 After the passage of the CARES Act, she coordinated the design of the Paycheck Protection Program’s availability to faith-based and other nonprofit organizations.